LakeeshaVeruni16/Project-Overview-Dashboard/README.md

 **Lakeesha Veruni**
 BSc in Physical Science (Statistics & Computer Science)
 University of Colombo
-📧 mdlveruni@gmail.com
+mdlveruni@gmail.com

 ---

-> All data files are incl
+> All data files are included for full reproducibility and exploration.
+The dashboard preview above demonstrates the interactive and analytical capabilities of this project.